Technologicat/spacemacs.d/README.md

 However, Emacs thinks the default location is `~/.config/flake8rc` (note the `rc`), so if you want `flycheck-verify-setup` (`M-m e v`) to see it, the value must be customized (via `M-x customize-group flycheck-executables`).
 (This is already done in the `init.el` provided here.)

-This gives [Spyder](https://github.com/spyder-ide/spyder)-like notes in the margin for statically detected errors and style issues.
+This gives [Spyder](https://github.com/spyder-ide/spyder)-like notes in the fringe for statically detected errors and style issues.
 My flake8 config:

 ```INI
 [flake8]